-DECLARATION OF JONATHAN D. SELBIN IN SUPPORT OF PLAINTIFFS' MOTION FOR PRELIMINARY APPROVAL OF CLASS SETTLEMENT AND DIRECTION OF CLASS NOTICE
+DECLARATION OF JONATHAN D. SELBIN IN SUPPORT OF CLASS COUNSEL'S MOTION FOR ATTORNEYS' FEES, EXPENSES, AND SERVICE AWARDS TO CLASS REPRESENTATIVES

-- I, Jonathan D. Selbin, declare as follows: - I am a partner in the law firm Lieff, Cabraser, Heimann & Bernstein, 1.
-LLP ("LCHB"), and counsel for the proposed class in this action and the two related federal court actions-the Bhatt Action and the Biase Action.
+- I, Jonathan D. Selbin, declare as follows: - 1.
+I am a partner in the law firm Lieff, Cabraser, Heimann & Bernstein, LLP ("LCHB"), and counsel for the Settlement Class in this action.
 I am admitted to this Court pro hac vice and am a member in good standing of the bars of the States of California and New York, and the bar of the District of Columbia.
-I respectfully submit this declaration in support of the Plaintiffs' Motion for Preliminary Approval of Class Settlement and Direction of Class Notice ("Motion"), in order to detail for the Court a) the depth of experience, skill, and resources that LCHB has brought and will continue to bring to bear on behalf of the proposed class in this action; and b) the discovery, mediation, and other work completed by all counsel in this case that enabled the parties to reach the proposed settlement agreement attached to Plaintiffs' Motion as Exhibit A ("Settlement Agreement").
+I respectfully submit this declaration in support of the Plaintiffs' Motion for Attorneys' Fees, Expenses, and Service Awards to the Class Representatives ("Motion"), in order to detail for the Court a) the depth of experience, skill, and resources that LCHB has brought to bear on behalf of the Settlement Class in this action; and b) the discovery, mediation, and other work completed by all counsel in this case that enabled the parties to reach the Settlement Agreement in this case.
 Except as otherwise noted, I have personal knowledge of the facts set forth in this declaration, and could testify competently to them if called upon to do so. - 2.
 I graduated magna cum laude from Harvard Law School in 1993 and clerked for The Honorable Marilyn Hall Patel of the U.S. District Court for the Northern District of California between 1993 and 1995.
 I have worked at LCHB since 1995, starting as an associate and advancing through to partnership.
 I currently serve on the firm's Executive Committee and am Chair of the firm's economic injury product defect group.
 As set forth below, I have extensive experience litigating class actions and multi-district litigations (MDLs), especially consumer and product defect class actions.

-LCHB's and My Background and Experience
+I. LCHB's and My Background and Experience